DudeNation/dudenation.github.io/_posts/2024-11-18-intigriti-ctf.md

 ```
 ![Work Break Prototype Pollution](/assets/img/Intigriti-ctf_2024/work_break_prototype_pollution.png)

 It shows "Settings updated successfully".
-The reason why we use `__proto__` but not using normal property is because:
+The reason why we don't use normal property is because:
 - Can not exploit the Object.prototype
 - No overall impact to the application
 - Other objects will not be affected